10yard/dkbros/readme.md

 - Each player gets their own hammers, and they can be smashed together

 - Player 1 gets the barrel control.
-Player 2 doesn't control barrels but gets the advantage of not being targeted by barrels or fires.

-- Pulling rivets is fun with 2 players sharing the task and it reduces some of the difficulty.
+- Pulling rivets is fun with 2 players sharing the task, and it reduces some of the difficulty.

 - If one player completes the stage then both players complete the stage together but the player completing the stage gets the bonus points - unless you finish exactly at the same time.